 Q: You have an endless supply of water, a five-litre bucket, and a three-litre bucket.
 How do you measure four litres of water?

-A: Fill the five-litre bucket with water and then pour it into the three-litre bucket.
-There are now two litres in the big bucket and three litres in the little one.
+A: Fill the five-litre bucket with water and pour it into the three-litre bucket.
+There are now two litres in the big bucket and three in the little one.
 Empty the small bucket and pour the last two litres from the big bucket into the little bucket.
-The little bucket already has two litres so will only fill up by one more litre.
-This will leave the big bucket with four litres.
+The little bucket already has two litres, so it will only fill up with one more, leaving the big bucket with four litres.

 Consider incorporating one in your next interview as they’re a great way to test your candidate’s ability to think on their feet, and most likely their sense of humour too!